 Consequences of Truck Accidents in California

 If you are involved in a truck accident in California you will likely face extraordinary costs as you recover.
 The average cost of a fatal car accident is approximately $1.4 Million.
 The average cost of a truck accident is approximately $7 Million.
-“Truck collisions are also twice as likely to be fatal than other traffic accidents,” says Curtis Quay, a San Diego personal injury attorney who handles big rig accidents.
-Mr. Quay further states, “Even if a truck accident isn’t fatal it can cause serious, life-changing injuries.”
+“Truck collisions are also twice as likely to be fatal than other traffic accidents,” says Sherwin Arzani, a personal injury lawyer in Los Angeles who handles big rig accidents.
+Mr. Arzani further states, “Even if a truck accident isn’t fatal it can cause serious, life-changing injuries.”
 Some of the leading injuries resulting from a truck accident include:

 - internal organ damage;